 - You can buy an annuity that will give you an income linked to inflation.
 It will be a lower amount, but will go up over time.

-- You can choose to provide for your spouse or dependents, but this will mean accepting a lower income to begin with.
+- You can choose to provide for your spouse or dependents, but this will mean accepting a lower income.

 - With standard annuities, the income you'll get will be unaffected by rises and falls in the stock market.